simpleiot/zephyr-siot/apps/z-mr/implementation.md

      handle requests
 1. handle basic SNMP requests such as uptime or whatever else is normal for a system to report
-1. figure out how to report ATS state
-   - are there existing MIBS that cover this?
-   - do we need to design a custom one?
 1. automatic testing
    - we should have
     [Zephyr tests](https://docs.zephyrproject.org/latest/develop/test/ztest.html)